vishnudorigundla/Experiment-4---Implementation-of-MLP-with-Backpropagation/README.md

 4. Call the train_test_split() function that further divides the dataset into training data and testing data with a testing data size of 20%.
 Normalize our dataset.

-5.In order to do that we call the StandardScaler() function.
+5. In order to do that we call the StandardScaler() function.
 Basically, the StandardScaler() function subtracts the mean from a feature and scales it to the unit variance.

-6.Invoke the MLPClassifier() function with appropriate parameters indicating the hidden layer sizes, activation function, and the maximum number of iterations.
+6. Invoke the MLPClassifier() function with appropriate parameters indicating the hidden layer sizes, activation function, and the maximum number of iterations.

-7.In order to get the predicted values we call the predict() function on the testing data set.
+7. In order to get the predicted values we call the predict() function on the testing data set.

 8. Finally, call the functions confusion_matrix(), and the classification_report() in order to evaluate the performance of our classifier.